free shipping on orders over $50

 It’s important to know the penalties for misuse and whether any exemptions apply to your situation.

-If you're traveling to another state, always carry documentation of your alarm's specifications.
+If you’re traveling to another state, always carry documentation of your self-defense alarm’s specifications.

 Lastly, stay informed about any changes in the law to ensure you remain compliant.